 The Act on the Basis of the Education System foresees that foreign nationals and stateless persons shall enrol in primary and secondary schools and exercise the right to education under the same conditions and in the same manner as Serbian nationals.
 Schools are obliged to organise language, preparatory and additional classes for foreign pupils, including stateless persons and refugees, who do not speak the language used in the schools or are in need of specific instructions in order to continue their education.
 Access to education for children shall be secured immediately and, at the latest, within three months from the date of their asylum application.

 Primary and secondary education is available to all the children residing in Krnjača, Tutin, Sjenica and Banja Koviljača.
-In Banja Koviljača, a number of children at the AC attend preschool institutions and the primary school, in the immediate vicinity of the AC.
-One child attends high school in Loznica, and the cost of public transportation to Loznica is covered by UNHCR.
-Primary school is also available for children in Bogovađa and Sjenica, but USAC usually leave the AC before they adapt to school programme.
-Another problem for children residing in Sjenica are difficulties in communication.
-The conclusion that can be drawn is that majority of children do not attend schools regularly, due to problems in communication, but also frequent absence from asylum centres.
+Primary school is also available for children in Bogovađa, but UASC would usually leave the AC before they adapt to the school programme.
+UASC accommodated in Šid do not attend school due to their short-term stay.
+The conclusion that can be drawn is that majority of children do not attend schools regularly, due to problems in communication, but also frequent absence from asylum centres and final decision to leave Serbia.

 Article 55(1) Asylum Act.